 Dr Masaru Emoto and the Emotions of Water

 Dr. Masaru Emoto dedicated the last years of his life to scientific research via specialized photography, on how emotion affect water molecules.
-Over a dozen books and many photos and videos later, Dr. Emoto depicted numerous circumstances where emotions impacted water molecules either positively, negatively or neutral.
+Over a dozen books and many photos and videos later, Dr. Emoto depicted numerous circumstances where emotions impacted water molecules either positively, negatively or neutrally.

 Whether or not Dr. Emoto’s work is true, (he has his critics, as do all alternative practices and discoveries), the concept of the impact of emotions on water makes sense.
 Technology uses sound waves transmitted through air and water and both act as carriers, resulting in all kinds of technological tools that run civilization today.
 Cell towers transmit waves through air and sonar through water.